-1. A Law is passed by a legislative body: When a proposed law is passed by the majority of the members of a legislative body.
+1. A Law Is Passed by a Legislative Body

+A proposed law is passed by the majority of the members of a legislative body.

 Pros

 - This is the fastest way to pass a law. - The community learns how individual members of the legislative body feel about Community Rights laws, and then they can adjust their tactics accordingly.